-2. 1 Application for Thesis Reviews (Preliminary Form 1)

-- 2. 2 Thesis (for preliminary review) - 1) As a rule, theses for submission (for preliminary review) must be written in Japanese or English.
+- Application for Thesis Reviews (Preliminary Form 1) Use the designated form (this can be downloaded from our website). - 2.
+2 Thesis (for preliminary review) - 1) As a rule, theses for submission (for preliminary review) must be written in Japanese or English.
 In cases where this proves difficult due to extraordinary circumstances, please receive the dean's approval via your main academic advisor, the program director and the course director. - 2) As a rule, theses for submission should be printed in black ink on A4 (210 x 297mm) portrait paper with horizontal writing. - 3) Theses should be bound on the left with a front and back cover.
 However, a file may be used for theses for preliminary review. - 4) Please print the thesis title, your name, etc. on the front cover (please refer to the illustrated example). - 5) The front cover should be followed by the table of contents; include pagination. - 6) It is desirable for theses to be printed on superior quality white paper using document preparation software, a typewriter may also be used.
 If they are to be handwritten, please write neatly on manuscript paper using standard style characters for Japanese text and block letters for alphanumeric text.
 Copies of manuscripts prepared in this way are also acceptable. - 7) Bind reprints, manuscripts for submission or manuscripts for copyediting (or copies), and write your name and the fact that they are publications on the front cover and submit them.
-For papers that have not been published but have been accepted for publication by an academic society, etc., please affix the relevant notification or certifying document (or copy) to the first page of a copy of the manuscript for submission or the manuscripts for copyediting.

-<Samples of the Front Cover, Spine and Title Page for a Doctoral Thesis>

-• Always write "(Dissertation for Review by Chiba University)" on the top line on the title page (see below).

-• The month of submission for students completing their studies in the Spring Semester is July and for those completing in the Fall Semester is January.
+For papers that have not been published but have been accepted for publication by an academic society, etc., please affix the relevant notification or certifying document (or copy) to the first page of a copy of the manuscript for submission or the manuscripts for copyediting. - <Samples of the Front Cover, Spine and Title Page for a Doctoral Thesis> - Always write "(Dissertation for Review by Chiba University)" on the top line on the title page (see below). - The month of submission for students completing their studies in the Spring Semester is July and for those completing in the Fall Semester is January. - Please don't include any personal information (family register, date of birth, student ID number, etc.) in your paper.
+(Please don't include personal information about family members or friends, especially in the acknowledgments.)